 This post contains detailed updates.
 Please see here about our response to the COVID-19 emergency.

 In the last week of March, a 21-day lockdown was announced in India, as a measure to curb the spread of the COVID-19 virus.
 Many activists and NGOs like us started worrying how we will survive such a period financially.
 What it would mean to daily wage workers, migrant labourers, Nomadic & De-notified Tribes, adivasi (tribal) families, households headed by disabled persons, etc. have no fixed income and almost no savings.
 Many swung into action to provide relief including us.
-Since then, the lockdown has been extended twice to now run into almost two months.
+Since then, the lockdown was extended to almost 3 months.
 We as social activists must respond in a sustained manner, and also plan efforts for long-term injuries.

 Week 1: (March 27 – April 2)